Fairness in Graph Mining: A Survey: Techniques for Improving Fairness

 where for a binary sensitive feature, $i \in \{1,2\}$; $\mathbf{z}_j$ ($j \in \{1, 2, ...,|\mathcal{V}_i|\}$) denotes the learned embedding of node $v_j$.
 The unit vector in the bias direction is defined as

 Generally, if all node embeddings are projected onto a hyperplane that is orthogonal to $\mathbf{z}_{\text{bias}}$, then the component of the projected node embeddings in the direction of $\mathbf{z}_{\text{bias}}$ is zero, i.e., the sensitive information is decorrelated from the learned node embeddings.
-Correspondingly, for node $v_j$, the projected embedding is formulated as

-where $\mathbf{z}_j'$ is the projected embedding for node $v_j$, and $<\cdot, \cdot>$ is the inner product operator.
+Correspondingly, for node $v_j$, the projected embedding is formulated as $\mathbf{z}_j' = \mathbf{z}_j - <\mathbf{z}_j, \mathbf{z}_{\text{bias}}>\mathbf{z}_{\text{bias}}$, where $\mathbf{z}_j'$ is the projected embedding for node $v_j$, and $<\cdot, \cdot>$ is the inner product operator.
 Similarly, Palowitch et al.~\cite{DBLP:journals/corr/abs-1909-11793} proposed to learn topological embeddings by projecting the embedding onto a hyperplane orthogonal to the hyperplane of node features.
 This offers the theoretical guarantee that there will be no correlation between the potentially biased node features and topological embeddings.
-However, it is worth noting that orthogonal projection only guarantees that the embeddings and sensitive feature(s) are uncorrelated, while how to exclude non-linear dependency between them remains under-explored.
+However, it is worth noting that orthogonal projection only guarantees that the embeddings and sensitive feature(s) are uncorrelated, while how to exclude non-linear dependency remains under-explored.